a-chauhan/CarND-Behavioral-Cloning-P3/writeup_template.md

 ### Model Architecture and Training Strategy

 #### 1. An appropriate model architecture has been employed

+The model is based on the Nvidia famous paper

 My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)